web3privacy/infra/README.md

 ## 💂 Guild Stewards

-Stewards are the guardians and facilitators of this guild, not its managers.
-They are here to help unblock contributors, manage core credentials, and ensure our principles are upheld.
-They can help you craft a Formal Proposal for Zulip if needed.
+Stewards are the guardians and facilitators of this guild.

 - Tree ([@burningtree](https://github.com/burningtree))
 - Mf ([@debelg](https://github.com/debelg))